kaedroho/wagtailsearch/docs/indexing.md

 ## Updating the index

 If the search index is kept separate from the database (when using Elasticsearch for example), you need to keep them both in sync.
-There are two ways to do this: using the search signal handlers, or calling the `update_index` command periodically.
+There are two ways to do this: using the search signal handlers, or calling the `rebuild_modelsearch_index` command periodically.
 For the best speed and reliability, it's best to use both if possible.

 ### Signal handlers

 `modelsearch` provides some signal handlers which bind to the save/delete signals of all indexed models.
 This would automatically add and delete them from all backends you have registered in `MODELSEARCH_BACKENDS`.
 These signal handlers are automatically registered when the `modelsearch` app is loaded.

-In some cases, you may not want your content to be automatically reindexed and instead rely on the `update_index` command for indexing.
+In some cases, you may not want your content to be automatically reindexed and instead rely on the `rebuild_modelsearch_index` command for indexing.
 If you need to disable these signal handlers, use one of the following methods:

 #### Disabling auto-update signal handlers for a model